 - She's no slouch in Super Smash Bros., or the Paper Mario games either.
 One wonders why she's so easy to kidnap when she can fend for herself so formidably.
 Distress Ball, perhaps?

 - In a Nintendo Power comic run in the days of the Super NES, until Bowser brainwashed her Peach was pretty much the hero of the story.
-While the Mario Brothers were characterized as happy-go-lucky bumblers (though, in Mario's defense, a serious happy-go-lucky bumbler), Peach was a Hot-Blooded Badass Damsel with a dash of Determinator.
+While the Mario Brothers were characterized as happy-go-lucky bumblers (though, in Mario's defense, a serious happy-go-lucky bumbler), Peach was a Hot-Blooded Badass Princess with a dash of Determinator.
 She charged down a warp pipe after Bowser when he attacked her kingdom and pursued him without the Mario Brothers, and once she got captured the first time she escaped the Koopalings by tricking them into opening their cell, evading the guards, and ultimately flying out of the tower on a cape.
 Then when she found out Mario had gotten kidnapped in her place, she swapped clothes with Luigi to get him to sneak her and Yoshi back into the tower with a crate full of bombs, leading to the obvious conclusion of blowing up the tower and rescuing Mario.
 Even when Bowser captured her again, it took having her hypnotized for her to agree to marry him.

 - Ambiguously Human: Her race is frequently debated.
 As far as we know, she's a native of the Mushroom Kingdom.